HomeLatest NewsTechnologyArtificial Intelligence v/s Lawyers: Who is more accurate for reviewing contracts?

 Preferred Source of Google

-With growing adoption of artificial intelligence and its ever increasing use cases, researchers have found Artificial Intelligence to be more accurate than for reviewing contracts.
-In a new study, LawGeex, a US-based AI contract review platform, has achieved an average 94% accuracy rate at surfacing risks in Non-Disclosure Agreements (NDAs), one of the most common legal agreements used in business.
+With growing adoption of and its ever increasing use cases, researchers have found Artificial Intelligence to be more accurate than Lawyers for reviewing contracts.
+In a new study, LawGeex, a US-based contract review platform, has achieved an average 94% accuracy rate at surfacing risks in Non-Disclosure Agreements (NDAs), one of the most common legal agreements used in business.
 This compares to an average of 85% for experienced lawyers.

 The study pitted the LawGeex AI solution against 20 US-trained top corporate lawyers with decades of experience, specifically in reviewing NDAs.
-The participants’ legal and contract expertise spanned experience at companies including Goldman Sachs and Cisco, and law firms including Alston & Bird and K&L Gates.
+The participants’ legal and contract expertise spanned experience at companies including Goldman Sachs and Cisco, and global firms including Alston & Bird and K&L Gates.

 Both the lawyers and the LawGeex AI analyzed five previously unseen contracts, containing 153 paragraphs of technical legal language, under controlled conditions precisely modeled on the way lawyers review and approve daily contracts.